Flight cancellations: Winter storm wipes out thousands of flights across US

 Latest updates: Massive winter storm set to slam Northeast

+Further south, all flights in and out of Charleston International Airport in North Carolina were canceled "due to snow and ice cover."
+The airport said three airlines also canceled some or all of their flights scheduled for Friday as well.

-American, Delta (DAL), Southwest (LUV) and United all warned passengers to expect long delays and cancellations at dozens of airports across the country.
+American, Delta (DAL), Southwest (LUV) and United all warned passengers to expect long delays and cancellations at dozens of other airports across the country.

 Thirteen states from South Carolina to Maine are under a winter storm warning and the governors of Georgia, North Carolina, Virginia, New Jersey and New York declared states of emergency.
 Forecasters say the Northeast states can expect hurricane-force winter wind gusts and blinding snow.